 Nowadays the ExSNIA in my opinion is one of the most culturally vivid and beautiful places in Rome.
 It’s simply a place for everyone, every day and every night.
 I’ve seen some of the most awesome concerts there, I’ve been keeping my bike alive for years now at their bike-station, they offer free tools and help for all of your bike-repairing needs.
 And I have passed gorgeous days sunbathing and relaxing with friends at the lake.

-Furthermore, they also make their spaces available for theatrical groups and performances, there is a “people’s university of languages”, making teaching and learning languages available for everyone and they even offer a daycare center for children in summer!
+Furthermore, they also make their spaces available for theatrical groups and performances, there is a “people’s university of languages”, making teaching and learning languages available for everyone and they even offer a daycare center for children during summer!
 To me the ExSNIA truly is a beautiful place, in every aspect.